collaide/repository-manager/README.md

 ### How can I manage a sharing

-If it has the authorisation, an object can add members to a sharing.
+If it has the permission, an object can add members to a sharing.

 ```ruby
 # user1 want to add members to his sharing